 Local college students applied to receive scholarships from the district, and this year, the three scholarship winners were Rebecca Bowen, Brandy Carr, and Rhea Chawla.

 At the October 2018 Annual Meeting, Sandra Deal served as the guest speaker.

 Hall County Conservation District meets on the second Tuesday of each month, unless otherwise stated, at 8:15 AM in the Conference Room of the Hall County Agricultural Service Center Building at 734 East Crescent Drive, Gainesville, GA 30501.

 To access meeting minutes and other information, click below.

-Contact HALL COUNTY SOIL & WATER CONSERVATION DISTRICT
+Contact HALL COUNTY CONSERVATION DISTRICT

 Irenee Payne, District Program Assistant